 The food in Argentina is delicious and extremely affordable.
 You can eat a decent meal for several US Dollars or splurge for up to $20+ per meal.
 We opted to splurge as the prices for what we paid in Mendoza would have been significantly higher in our home countries.

-Argentina is famous for its steaks and Mendoza does not disappoint!
+Argentina is famous for its steaks and Mendoza does not disappoint.
 We have eaten at most of the following restaurants.

 Ana Bistro is a hip urban tastefully decorated setting which appeals to a younger set.
 It is casual yet slightly elegant.
 The prices are very reasonable and the service is extremely fast.
 Excellent salads and empanadas.
 They are located at Av.
 Juan B. Justo 161 and are open Tuesday to Saturday for Lunch and Dinner.
 Phone: 425 1818

 Azafran is located at Av.
 Sarmiento 765 in Mendoza.
 As with other popular Mendoza restaurants, Azafran really starts to fill up around 10pm and reservations are recommended.
 They serve a variety of eclectic dishes using ingredients from all over Argentina including deer and lamb.
 They also have a good local wine list.
 Website: www.azafranresto.com/

 We enjoyed several lunches here.
-The weekday lunch is Prix Fix (fixed price) and at press time was about 50 pesos per person.
-It included the appetizer, glass of wine, main dish and desert.
-This is a very good deal for the money – their kitchen was the first major kitchen in South America to be completely open to the diners – you see everything the chefs are doing from your seat.
+The weekday lunch is prix fix (fixed price) and is around 2000 pesos per person.
+It includes the appetizer, glass of wine, main dish and desert.
+This is a very good deal for the money – their kitchen was the first major kitchen in South America to be completely open to the diners – so one sees everything the chefs are doing directly from where seated.
 Exquisitely prepared salads and nice meats also.
 Weekends are not fixed price and the cost is a bit more, but the main course portions also tend to be larger.
 A very extensive wine list.
-Average price for lunch will run 50 to 60 pesos without wine.
+Average price for lunch will run 2000 to 3000 pesos without wine.
 Located at Chile 1124 – open everyday for lunch and dinner.

 Choquequirao Restaurant is located at Calle Don Bosco 218 in Mendoza.
 Have the urge for some Peruvian food during your stay in Mendoza?
 Then try this restaurant!
 They also have a good wine list.
 Phone: 423-7978 or email: email@example.com

 Ruca Malen – this is a five course lunch, each course paired with a glass of wine.
 Lunch is served at this winery.
-See our Wineries Page for more detailed information.